-7.01.
-By April 30 of each year, the Commission shall compile:

-(a) A list of those attorneys who did not timely file an Annual Report Statement for the preceding calendar year, including attorneys who failed to timely claim an exemption.

-(b) A list of those attorneys who have not complied with the requirements of Section 3.01 of this Rule for the preceding calendar year; and registered or certified mail, return receipt requested, at the address shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1 or to the attorney's last known address as shown in the MCLE database.
-Failure to receive the Notice of Non-Compliance, sent to the attorney's last known address, does not alleviate the attorney's obligation to satisfy the requirements set forth in this Rule, including the requirements of section 7.04.
+- 7.01.
+By April 30 of each year, the Commission shall compile: - (a) A list of those attorneys who did not timely file an Annual Report Statement for the preceding calendar year, including attorneys who failed to timely claim an exemption. - (b) A list of those attorneys who have not complied with the requirements of Section 3.01 of this Rule for the preceding calendar year; and - (c) A list of those attorneys who have not paid all fees due under Section 8.03 of this Rule. - 7.02.
+By April 30 of each year, the Commission shall serve each attorney listed on any of the three foregoing lists a Notice of Non-compliance requiring the attorney to remedy his/her deficiencies on or before May 31 of that year.
+The notice shall be served upon the attorney by electronic mail or a form of United States mail providing delivery confirmation to either the address shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1 or the attorney's last known address as shown in the MCLE database.

+Failure to receive the Notice of Non-compliance, sent to the attorney's last known address, does not alleviate the attorney's obligation to satisfy the requirements set forth in this Rule, including the requirements of section 7.04.